 Laugh it off at a comedy show

-There’s no better way to shake off a grey day than to have a laugh at a comedy show.
+There’s no better way to shake off a grey and rainy Amsterdam day than to have a laugh at a comedy show.
 Amsterdam has several great locations for English comedy.
 The best known are Boom Chicago, Comedy Cafe, and De Prael.
 Each venue hosts English-speaking comedians that know how to reach an international audience. 🎤

 Check out museums and galleries